Jasmine Tookes: Career

 Tookes' first commercial ad campaigns were in 2010 for UGG Australia and Gap.
 Before breaking out on the international scene, she booked a Spring 2011 DKNY campaign and a layout in Vogue Italia.
 Models.com named Tookes as one of the top 10 new models in a September 27, 2011, fashion week post.
 Tookes was selected by Style as its top new model in November 2011 based on her work for the Spring Fashion Shows.
 She was one of eleven new models for the annual Victoria's Secret Fashion Show in 2012.
 The 2012 show was taped in November and broadcast on the CBS network on December 4.
 The night before the airing of the fashion show, Tookes and fellow Victoria's Secret models Behati Prinsloo and Jacquelyn Jablonski guest starred on the December 3 "Ha'awe Make Loa" episode of CBS' Hawaii Five-0.
 French Vogue named her as one of its 10 New faces from fall/winter 2012–2013 Fashion Week.

 Tookes has appeared in editorials for Italian, American, French, German, and Spanish Vogue, Harper's Bazaar, Numéro, W, and V. her covers include Elle France February 2013, Vogue Espana March 2016 alongside her fellow Victoria's Secret Angels, Harper's Bazaar Vietnam July 2016 along with Elsa Hosk and Martha Hunt, Maxim Magazine February 2017, and also Elle USA May 2017.

-She has walked the runways for Burberry, Salvatore Ferragamo, Carolina Herrera, Moschino, Ralph Lauren, DKNY, Shiatzy Chen, Herve Leger, Ermanno Scervino, Giorgio Armani, Philipp Plein, Missoni, Jason Wu, Alberta Ferretti, Emilio Pucci, Balmain, Marc Jacobs, Oscar de la Renta, Giambattista Valli, Vera Wang, Calvin Klein, Tom Ford, Yves Saint Laurent, Trussardi, Marchesa, Tory Burch, Dolce & Gabbana, Stella McCartney, Paco Rabanne, Helmut Lang, Louis Vuitton, DSquared², Tommy Hilfiger, Prada, Jill Stuart, rag+bone, Miu Miu and Versace.
+Tookes has walked the runways for Burberry, Salvatore Ferragamo, Carolina Herrera, Moschino, Ralph Lauren, DKNY, Shiatzy Chen, Herve Leger, Ermanno Scervino, Giorgio Armani, Philipp Plein, Missoni, Jason Wu, Alberta Ferretti, Emilio Pucci, Balmain, Marc Jacobs, Oscar de la Renta, Giambattista Valli, Vera Wang, Calvin Klein, Tom Ford, Yves Saint Laurent, Trussardi, Marchesa, Tory Burch, Dolce & Gabbana, Stella McCartney, Paco Rabanne, Helmut Lang, Louis Vuitton, DSquared², Tommy Hilfiger, Prada, Jill Stuart, rag+bone, Miu Miu and Versace.

-She and fellow VS Angel Josephine Skriver co-founded JOJA, an active-wear company.
+Tookes and fellow VS Angel Josephine Skriver co-founded JOJA, an active-wear company.

-She has appeared in advertising campaigns for Bobbi Brown Cosmetics, Jimmy Choo, Calvin Klein, Lancôme, DKNY, Ralph Lauren, Kate Spade, Gap, Ugg, and Victoria's Secret.
+Tookes has appeared in advertising campaigns for Bobbi Brown Cosmetics, Jimmy Choo, Calvin Klein, Lancôme, DKNY, Ralph Lauren, Kate Spade, Gap, Ugg, and Victoria's Secret.
 In 2015, she became a Victoria's Secret Angel.
 Tookes was selected to wear the Victoria's Secret Fashion Show Fantasy Bra (worth $3 million in 2016) at the 2016 show, which was held in Paris, France, which made her the 3rd black model to wear the bra.
 Tookes made her debut at No. 17 on Forbes "The World's Highest Paid Models" list in 2016, with estimated earnings of $4 million.

-She was ranked Most Beautiful Face in the World by TC Candler in 2022.
-Tookes launched her first beauty brand Brunel on May 15,2025.
+Tookes was ranked Most Beautiful Face in the World by TC Candler in 2022.
+Tookes launched her first beauty brand Brunel on May 15, 2025.

-She opened the Victoria's Secret Fashion Show 2025 while pregnant in the opening segment “First Light”.
+Tookes opened the Victoria's Secret Fashion Show 2025 while pregnant in the opening segment “First Light”.